 IT service desk, and other lines of business service desk, teams use internally focused performance-based metrics more than many might think.
-These metrics are essential and remain relevant, but they don’t provide any insight into the user experience.
+These metrics are essential and remain relevant, but they don’t provide any insight into the user experience from IT service management (ITSM) or service management.
 To gain actual insight into user satisfaction, you need to change your metrics.

 The question is: How do I efficiently change my metrics?
 Then, how do you best go about it?
 Please read on to find out more.